ietf/tao/draft-retirement.md

 We also acknowledge all the work of the translators that made the Tao accessible to many different audiences.

+Finally, we also want to acknowledge the work of countless contributors over the years.

 Annex 1: Last Edition of the Tao
 ================================